storageos/deploy/k8s/examples/kubevirt/README.md

 cdi-uploadproxy-97fbbfcbf-6f9xs   1/1     Running   0          1m
 ```

-Now that CDI and Kubevirt are running VirtualMachines can be created.
+Now that CDI and Kubevirt are running `VirtualMachines` can be created.
 As the
-vm-cirros.yaml manifest creates a VirtualMachine that uses a DataVolume, CDI
+vm-cirros.yaml manifest creates a `VirtualMachine` that uses a `DataVolume`, CDI
 will create a StorageOS backed PVC and download the image that the
-VirtualMachineInstance will boot from onto the PVC.
+`VirtualMachineInstance` (VMI) will boot from onto the PVC.

 ```bash
 $ kubectl create -f ./vm-cirros.yaml
 ```

-Check that the VirtualMachineInstance is running and attempt to connect to the
+Check that the `VMI` is running and attempt to connect to the
 console.

 > N.B.
-The VirtualMachineInstance will only be created after CDI has downloaded
+The `VMI` will only be created after CDI has downloaded
 > the Cirros disk image onto a StorageOS persistent volume so depending on your
 > connection speed this may take some time.